Unique, antique and one-of-a-kind shopping

 Waterford Antique Market

-Find a unique collection of knick-knacks, vintage Canadian pottery, upcycled furniture, antique homeware and unique pieces you won’t find anywhere else.
-If you’re looking for something specific, ask the owners.
-They just might have something in the back.
+Sift through a unique collection of novelty items, vintage Canadian pottery, upcycled furniture, antique homeware and rare pieces you won’t find anywhere else.

 Location: 80b Alice Street, Waterford